ayampolsky/TicketSolver/README.md

 classes
 -------

-this program takes string of digits as a parameter and finds expression with a result of 100.
+This program takes string of digits as a parameter and finds expression with a result of 100.
 TicketSolver class is rather flexible and can be used separately in other projects.